Jkettler/sqlgui/README.md

 - Implement proper refresh token invalidation ( see: https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/#logout_token_invalidation )
 - SQLite Write access restrictions and/or restart the server periodically (or automatically) to reset it to pristine state
 - Saved query list reordering
+- CAPTCHA or some other auth rate limiter